-You may have access to Hospital technology resources such as computers, electronic mail services, Internet access, communications devices and systems such as telephones and faxes and portable devices such as iPhones, tablets, cellular telephones and pagers.
-These technology resources are the property of Children's Hospital and are intended to be used for purposes related to Children's Hospital's business and operations.
+external storage devices, other portable devices, and wireless systems, as well as new technologies that may become available to conduct Hospital Activities.
+These technology resources are the property of the Hospital and are intended to be used for purposes related to the Hospital's business and operations.
+As a general rule, only minimal personal use of the Hospital's technology resources is permitted.

 You should assume that communications using Hospital systems are not private.
-Children's Hospital has the right to access, monitor and disclose the contents of our communications systems without notice to the users to the extent allowable by law.
+The Hospital has the right to access, monitor, and disclose the contents of our communications systems without notice to the users to the extent allowable by law.

-All uses of Children's Hospital technology resources must comply with applicable Hospital policy, including Acceptable Use of Technology Resources policy (A-3-06).
-As a general rule, only minimal personal use of Children's Hospital's assets is permitted.
-Children's Hospital may revoke access to our technology resources or take disciplinary action if you use them in violation of our policies or in violation of any applicable law or regulation.
+All uses of the Hospital's technology resources must comply with applicable Hospital policy, including the Acceptable Use of Technology Resources policy (A-3-06).
+This includes the use of Artificial Intelligence (AI) technologies.
+Hospital patient information (whether or not de-identified) and/or institutional information (whether or not anonymized) may not be provided to, or used in connection with, AI technologies that have not been approved by the Hospital.

+The Hospital may revoke access to our technology resources or take disciplinary action if you use them in violation of our policies or in violation of any applicable law or regulation.